paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 (1) **Active-duty service.—** — An individual with qualifying service in the Armed Forces that establishes eligibility on the part of such individual for educational assistance under this chapter, chapter 30 or 32 of this title, and chapter 1606 or 1607 of title 10, shall elect (in such form and manner as the Secretary may prescribe) under which authority such service is to be credited.

-(2) **Eligibility for educational assistance based on parent’s service.—** — A child of a member of the Armed Forces who, on or after September 11, 2001, dies in the line of duty while serving on active duty, who is eligible for educational assistance under either section 3311(b)(9) or chapter 35 of this title based on the parent’s death may not receive such assistance under both this chapter and chapter 35 of this title, but shall elect (in such form and manner as the Secretary may prescribe) under which chapter to receive such assistance.
+(2) **Eligibility for educational assistance based on parent’s service.—** — A child of a member of the Armed Forces who, on or after September 11, 2001, dies in the line of duty while serving on active duty, who is eligible for educational assistance under either chapter 35 or paragraph (8), (9), or (10) of [section 3311 of this title](./chapter-033-post-9-11-educational-assistance.md#section-3311) based on the parent’s death may not receive such assistance under both this chapter and chapter 35 of this title, but shall elect (in such form and manner as the Secretary may prescribe) under which chapter to receive such assistance.

 ### Statutory Notes

-#### Amendment of Subsections (e), (f), and (h)(2)
-Pub.
-L. 115–48, title I, § 105(c)(6), (d), Aug.
-16, 2017, 131 Stat.
-976, 977, provided that, effective Aug.
-1, 2020, subsections (e), (f), and (h)(2) of this section are amended by striking “3311(b)(9)” and inserting “3311(b)(8)”.
-See 2017 Amendment note below.

 #### References in Text
 The Hostage Relief Act of 1980, referred to in subsecs. (a) and (d), is Pub.
 L. 96–449, Oct.
 14, 1980, 94 Stat.
 1967, which was formerly set out as a note under [section 5561 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5561&num=0&edition=prelim), Government Organization and Employees.